constantineshovel/SUBSTR8/README.md

 SUBSTR8 separates **core functionality** from **final implementation**.

 - The modules provide the building blocks
 - The user defines how to use them

 This allows complete freedom in:
 - building custom applications
 - integrating external software
-- connecting sensors or data streams
 - adapting workflows to specific use cases

 ## 🧨 Features